Treating a Heavy Bloom in the Midst of Wildlife

 Place: Safari National Zoo – Ramat Gan, Israel

 Date: August-September 2016

 A growing number of publications indicates that cyanotoxins accumulate in the tissues of organisms living in infested waters and can be transferred through the food chain to preying animals or humans.
-These findings are putting the entire aquaculture industry in jeopardy, turning cyanobacteria-associated damages from taste and color issues into a health hazard altogether.
+These findings are putting the entire aquaculture industry, for example, in jeopardy, turning cyanobacteria-associated damages from taste and color issues into a health hazard altogether.

 This trial is the first of a series of trials in the aquaculture sphere, conducted in Israel’s “Safari” National Zoo at its request and in an attempt to suppress a massive bloom that was interrupting the regular operation of the zoo as well as presenting a real health risk to the vast number of animals relying on the affected water body.
 It was conducted under the supervision of Dr. Orr Shapiro from the Volcani Institute – Israel’s National Agriculture Research Center.